Converting a Foreign Driver's Licence in Ireland

 Can you drive in Ireland with a foreign licence?

 You can drive in Ireland with a foreign licence.
-However, how long you can drive and other requirements depend on some factors like the country that issued your driver's license and how long you stay in Ireland.
+However, how long you can drive, and other requirements, depend on factors such as the country that issued your driver's license and how long you stay in Ireland.
 Here's a breakdown of the requirements to drive in Ireland under different categories

 EU/EEA licences

-Foreign licence holders from EE/EEA countries can continue driving in Ireland until it expires.
+Foreign licence holders from EE/EEA countries can continue driving in Ireland until their licence expires.
 That means if you have a licence issued in Germany, you can use it to drive in Ireland until it expires.

 However, you can only drive vehicles designated in your foreign driver's licence.
 Additionally, if you are exchanging a foreign licence in Ireland, you must do so within 10 years of expiration.